abubakarcbs/abubakarcbs/README.md

 # 👋 Hi there, I'm Muhammad Abu Bakar!

 Welcome to my GitHub portfolio!
-I'm a passionate AI/ML Engineer specializing in building intelligent, scalable systems using modern tools and frameworks.
+I'm a passionate AI/ML and Automation Engineer specializing in building intelligent, scalable systems using modern tools and frameworks.
 This repository serves as a central hub for showcasing my personal and professional projects, technical skills, and learning journey.

 ---